-Patients should be informed of the necessity of repeated laboratory tests while they are receiving cyclosporine.
-Patients should be advised of the potential risks during pregnancy and informed of the increased risk of neoplasia.
-Patients should also be informed of the risk of hypertension and renal dysfunction.
+Patients should be informed of the necessity of repeated laboratory tests while they are receiving the drug.
+They should be given careful dosage instructions, advised of the potential risks during pregnancy, and informed of the increased risk of neoplasia.

 A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety

 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
 In addition, concomitant use of nonsteroidal anti-inflammatory drugs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
 Caution should be exercised when using other drugs which are known to impair renal function (see WARNINGS, Nephrotoxicity).